-One of the most important trends is a move towards sustainable packaging.
-Kotler et al. (2021b) stresses that the need for sustainable products and packaging has increased in the past years and will follow up growing.
-Younger consumers around the globe expect sustainability as self-evident.
-Millennials show clear attitudes and behavior towards a sustainable consumption (Businesswire 2021; Deloitte 2021).
+One of the most important trends today is a move towards sustainable packaging.
+Kotler et al. (2021b) stress that the need for sustainable products and packaging has increased in the past years and will continue to grow.
+Younger consumers around the globe expect sustainability as something that should be self-evident.
+Millennials show clear attitudes and behavior towards sustainable consumption (Businesswire, 2021; Deloitte, 2021).

-A study by consultancy McKinsey (2020) shows that public awareness of packaging waste leakage and plastic waste has increased significantly in recent years.
-Images of the effects of plastic pollution in the oceans have triggered a new consumer sensitivity around the world.
-This has led to a management shift of packaging in FMCG and retail to change processes towards more sustainable packaging.
+A study by McKinsey consulting services (2020) shows that public awareness of packaging waste leakage and plastic waste has increased significantly in recent years.
+Images of the effects of plastic pollution in the oceans have triggered new consumer sensitivity around the world.
+This has led to a management shift regarding the packaging of fast-moving consumer goods (FMCG) and retail: processes are turning towards more sustainable packaging.
 Brand managers need to keep in mind that this is not an easy task.
-McKinsey suggests some aspects to get the sustainability packaging shift started:
+McKinsey suggests some considerations for operating the sustainable packaging shift:

-Define a solid methodology how to measure the packaging products in terms of sustainability, cost, and convenience,
+Define a solid methodology of how to measure the packaging in terms of sustainability, cost, and convenience.

-Develop an understanding of the full opportunity and value in the overall product portfolio based on new sustainability requirements,
+Develop an understanding of the full opportunity and value in the overall product portfolio based on new sustainability requirements.

-The packaging guidelines and strategies for the future need to be clear and new valuable partnerships have to be built in order to serve the new packaging demands (McKinsey 2020).
+Packaging guidelines and strategies for the future need to be clear, and new valuable partnerships have to be built in order to serve the new packaging demands (McKinsey, 2020).

 Self-Check Questions